Taran and Shefali’s Story

 Shefali’s major concern revolved around time, and so she was asked to describe the pro’s and con’s of her relationship.
 After doing so, she realised that the number of positives about her relationship exceeded and were much more in number than this one negative aspect of Taran’s poor time management skills.
 This was when she knew that it was not her relationship she had to break, but this monotony that had crept its way into their romance.

 At times when stressful tides strike relationships, some of us tend to go into self-blame mode.
-Instead of amplifying the problems by taking them all on yourself, it is always better to practise self-love – whether it is by being around loved ones, binge-watching your favorite shows/movies, having that cuisine you always wanted to try, or beginning to pursue an interest as a hobby.
+Instead of amplifying the problems by taking them all on yourself, it is always better to practise self-love, self worth – whether it is by being around loved ones, binge-watching your favorite shows/movies, having that cuisine you always wanted to try, or beginning to pursue an interest as a hobby.
 Self-care and compassion not only makes us more comfortable with spending quality time with ourselves, but also results in a person demanding their partner’s attention in a rational manner rather than an unusual way.

 With a less tedious schedule in comparison to her partner, Shefali would often find herself demanding too much of Taran’s affection and time – something which she herself acknowledged and owned up to.
 With encouragement from her Life Coach, Shefali then decided to start doing two things on a regular basis: gymming, as well as playing her Sitar which she had lost touch with but loved doing.
 This helped her channelise her time in a better manner, as well as cut down on her irrational demands out of her relationship. 🙂